Araq/genieos/trash-binary/README.rst

     user	0m0.183s
     sys	0m0.097s

-That's more like it, improving over our own nimrod version!
+That's more like it, improving over our own Nim version!
 For completeness let's run the Objective-C implementation, which should be the fastest one, given that we are trying to execute an Objective-C/Cocoa API here::